playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 <!-- tabs:end -->

-Now we can customize the color using incremental updates to the RGB values of a color we're passing.
+Now, we can customize the color using incremental updates to the RGB values of a color we're passing.

 ## Passing Multiple Values

-While a class instance of `Color` may be useful in production apps, for smaller projects it might be nicer to manually pass the `r`, `g`, and `b` values directly to a directive, without needing a class.
+While a class instance of `Color` may be useful in production apps, for smaller projects, it might be nicer to manually pass the `r`, `g`, and `b` values directly to a directive without needing a class.

-Just like we're able to pass multiple values to a component, we can do the same within a directive.
+Just as we can pass multiple values to a component, we can do the same within a directive.
 Let's see how it's done for each of the three frameworks:

 <!-- tabs:start -->

 ### React

-Once again, the fact that a custom hook is still just a normal function provides us the ability to pass multiple arguments, as if they are any other function.
+Once again, the fact that a custom hook is still just a normal function provides us the ability to pass multiple arguments as if they are any other function.

 ```jsx
 const useStyleBackground = (r, g, b) => {